I'm always interested in experiencing new things, especially if they can augment my health.

 How I would design the tank

-These pods are not very conducive to people who have mobility issues, which is unfortunate because I think there would be lots to gain from this experience.
-It was hard enough for me to get in and out but for someone who is in a wheelchair, it would be next to impossible.
+These pods are not very conducive to people who have mobility issues.
+It's unfortunate, because I think there would be lots to gain from this experience.
+It was hard enough for me to get in and out, but for someone who is in a wheelchair, it would be next to impossible.

 If I were designing the flotation pod, I would make it with a wide lip for the transfer, with grab bars for safety.
 I would also have a reclining bath lift, similar to this, so that the person could transfer easily from the chair onto the wide lip, then into the water.